brettvac/brettvac.github.io/docs/signupchimp.md

 ## Features
 - **AJAX Signup** Uses an AJAX-powered form to send subscription data to MailChimp without reloading the page.
 - **Custom CSS Classes** Stylize your form to your heart's content by adding classes to the form elements
-- **Error Handling** Displays success or failure messages dynamically.
+- **Error Handling** Displays success or failure messages directly on the form.
 - **Redirect Option**: Option to redirect users to a tripwire page after successful signup.

 ## Requirements